Continue to Enjoy the Activities You Love

 Do I need to be a patient of NH+C?

 You don't have to be a current NH+C patient to take advantage of our orthopedic services.
-We can take patients from anywhere, including Allina, Mayo, Fairview, Park Nicollet, and more.
+We welcome patients from anywhere, including Allina, Mayo, Fairview, Park Nicollet, and more.
 We are an independent organization.

 What non-surgical solutions do you offer?